mpanunto/PanunTools/docs/README_UpdatePerimeterIR.md

 To complete these processes, the tool performs a series of feature appends to the user's Mobile GDB from the specified Perimeter/IR feature classes.
 Once new data is appended to the Mobile GDB, attributes for these new features are filled with the user specified input values.

 Deletion of old features, and the creation of an updated 'Fire Edge' is made possible by a series of feature selections that query the IRWIN ID and FeatureCategory fields.
 As such, for things to work correctly, users ***MUST*** properly attribute their data with the correct IRWIN ID and FeatureCategory.
-All features of the following FeatureCategory types must have IRWIN IDs.
+All features of the following FeatureCategory types must have correct IRWIN IDs.

 - Wildfire Daily Fire Perimeter
 - Fire Edge